In this document, you will learn how monthly active rows (MAR) are calculated, how to track your MAR, and how to optimize your usage.

 We sync most connectors using incremental updates.
 Only new or updated rows are updated during each sync.
 Thus, you only pay for a subset of the data in the source every month.
 What percentage of a table or a connector is imported per month depends on how you use your source system.
 Some customers modify only new records.
 Then, only a small percentage of the table or connector is imported per month.
 Other customers modify years-old records every sync.
 That causes a very high percentage of the tables to be monthly active rows.

-Initial historical syncs do not count towards monthly active rows.
+Initial syncs do not count towards monthly active rows.
 That means when you first create a connector and sync all the historical data in your source, we don’t charge for those syncs.
 However, if you re-sync all your historical data later, we do charge for that historical re-sync.
 This does not only apply to trials.
-We exclude the initial historical sync whenever you add a new connector to your account.
+We exclude the initial sync whenever you add a new connector to your account.

 Re-syncs do count towards monthly active rows, including re-syncs that Fivetran initiates.
 Both table- and connector-level re-syncs count.
 Monitoring data integrity issues and performing re-syncs to fix them when needed is part of our managed service.
 We only perform, or ask you to perform, re-syncs when it’s absolutely necessary.